pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 There are two kinds of metal sheets that can be used directly in the typewriter---the rotaplate: and the multilith metal sheet.
-The claim is made that the multilith sheet can be used over again for about three times; the rotaprint people say that&nbsp;{%- include columnbreak.html canvas=114 col=2 -%}&nbsp;they have not found any process whereby the rotaplate can be used over again with satisfactory results.
+The claim is made that the multilith sheet can be used over again for about three times; the rotaprint people say that {% include columnbreak.html canvas=114 col=2 %} they have not found any process whereby the rotaplate can be used over again with satisfactory results.

 TABLE XVII